-Much like cooking, the new mom probably won’t want to spend a lot of time cleaning up the house while she regains her strength and gets used to the new routine.
+Like cooking, the new mom probably won’t want to spend much time cleaning up the house while she regains her strength and gets used to the new routine.

 The family can do their part by keeping the house clean and tidy.

-The spouse or partner and the kids can sit down and look at some different chores.
+The spouse, partner, and kids can sit down and look at different chores.

-The spouse or partner might assign tasks, or they might make it more fun by creating a chore wheel.
+The spouse or partner might assign tasks or make it more fun by creating a chore wheel.